Bad Breath Causes, Diagnosis & Prevention in Children

 Breathing Through the Mouth:Sometimes, children may suffer from cold and blocked nose due to which they may not be able to breathe through the nose and use the mouth instead.
 This makes the tongue dry; saliva secretion gets reduced and results in bad breath

 Bacteria in the Tongue:Every morning after brushing the tongue should be thoroughly cleaned.
-This is important because bacteria settles in the tongue if it is not kept clean.
+This is important because bacteria settle in the tongue if it is not kept clean.
 You can use a tongue cleaner or the back of the brush which is exclusively made for this purpose

 Foreign Objects:Sometimes, toddlers could put small objects (beads, beans) or very small toys and food particles into their nose which could cause bad breath.
 Once they are removed, it becomes normal again.
 But if bad breath persists even after removal of the object, you must consult a dentist immediately.
-Besides this, use of braces and dentures could also be responsible for bad breath in children
+Besides this, the use of braces and dentures could also be responsible for bad breath in children

 Food:The type of food that children consume could be responsible for bad breath.
 Onion, garlic, high protein or low carb diet are some of the foods that cause bad breath